Ares703/selfEdu/README.md

 ARE
 GHEY...

 //Seriouslee tho.
-Have a couple drinks and open index.html to play this coding beginner game!
+Have a couple drinks and open index.html to play this Javascript beginner game!